christophscheuch/website/content/publication/demand-uncertainty.md

 publication_short = "Work in Progress"

 # Abstract and optional shortened version.
-abstract = "Crowdfunding allows entrepreneurs to sell claims on future products before investment takes place.
-Entrepreneurs thereby generate demand information and may condition the product development on it.
-I characterize the profit-maximizing crowdfunding mechanism in a setting where consumers have private information about their valuation of the potential future product.
-Two types of demand uncertainty matter for the optimal mechanism: the number of consumers who positively value the product and the magnitude of their valuation.
-A flexible price commitment that depends on the number of pledgers can implement first-best financing outcomes, but there exist parameter constellations under which entrepreneurs prefer fixed prices. " abstract_short = ""
+abstract = "Reward-based crowdfunding allows entrepreneurs to sell claims on future products to finance investments.
+Entrepreneurs thereby generate demand information and may condition their investment decisions on it.
+I characterize the profit-maximizing crowdfunding mechanism in a setting where consumers have private information about product valuations.
+Two types of demand uncertainty matter for the profit-maximizing mechanism: the number of consumers who value the product and the magnitude of their valuation.
+Entrepreneurs may finance all viable projects by committing to prices that decrease in the number of pledgers, thus granting consumers with high valuations an information rent.
+If the forgone rent is large, however, entrepreneurs prefer fixed high prices that preclude financing of demand states with low valuations." abstract_short = ""

 # Featured image thumbnail (optional)